THEOREL 101G The Bible in Popular Culture

 - Be able to explain how the Bible influences popular culture and how popular culture influences interpretations of the biblical texts.

 - Be familiar with the ways in which the Bible functions as a cultural resource (or "prop") in a wide variety of contemporary contexts and cultures, including political debates, social media engagement, and social discourses of gender, sexuality, race and class.

 - Be able to identify some significant Biblical themes and characters as they appear in popular culture texts, including film, music, art, advertising and television.

 - Introducing the study of religion in popular culture

-- The Bible Industry: studying the Bible as a cultural text and commodity
+- The Bible: studying the Bible as a cultural text and commodity

-- The messiah, or "supersaviour", in the Bible and popular culture; including "popular messiahs" such as Harry Potter, Harry Styles, Beyonce and Kanye West, as well as "sporting messiahs" such as Lebron James and David Beckham.
+- The messiah, or "supersaviour", in the Bible and popular culture; including "popular messiahs" such as Harry Potter, Kendrick Lamarr, Beyonce and LeBron James.